The Graduate Program

 Languages: Students are required to pass examinations in three foreign languages before taking the oral exam: Portuguese, Spanish, and either French or German.
 Students might replace one of these with another language according to their research project.

 Orals: Orals are to be taken in the sixth term.
-The major field is divided into the colonial, nineteenth-, and twentieth century periods, with the minor field from outside the department or in another area of history.
+The major field is divided into the colonial, nineteenth-, and twentieth-century periods, with the minor field from outside the department or in another area of history.

 Medieval Europe

-Courses: Students are required to enroll in GR8910 Introduction to History and Historiography in the first year and GR8061 Topics in Pre-Modern European History at some point during the first two years (if offered).
+Courses: Students are required to enroll in GR8910 Historical Method and Craft in the first year and GR8061 Topics in Pre-Modern European History at some point during the first two years (if offered).
 Students are also required to take two research courses during the first two years; they are strongly encouraged to take one each term, for a total of four.
 Normally the research requirement is fulfilled in 8000-level seminars, but students may substitute 3000- or 4000-level classes or independent study, if necessary, by arrangement with the instructor and the advisor.
 Students normally take three courses a term in their first year and two a term in the second year.
 Students who do not pass exams in two languages at the beginning of the first term are normally expected to take language courses during the first year.

 Languages: Students are required to pass language examinations in French, German, and Latin before taking the oral exam.
 Students may also be required to take exams in additional languages relevant to their research.
 Entering students must sit for Latin and either French or German during the first set of exams after matriculation.